An open source database used for strategic trade control that profiles thousands of entities linked to proliferation worldwide.

 After several years as a paper newsletter, the Wisconsin Project decided to publish all entity profiles in electronic form, to accommodate the cumulative information about risky end users and to enable subscribers to search easily across this information.
 This Risk Report database was initially made available on CD and, in 2001, through a secure online interface.
 At this time, funding to support the Risk Report shifted from private foundations to a combination of government grants and direct “subscriptions.”

-The Risk Report is the only comprehensive, curated database focused exclusively on proliferation that is used as a tool to manage strategic trade.
+The Risk Report is the only comprehensive, curated database focused on proliferation that is used as a tool to manage strategic trade.

 What’s in the Risk Report?